usc-isi-i2/kgtk/docs/transform/query.md

-Query a KGTK file with the Kypher query language
-(a variant of [Cypher](https://neo4j.com/developer/cypher/)) and return the results according to a return specification.
+Query one or more KGTK files with the Kypher query language (a variant of [Cypher](https://neo4j.com/developer/cypher/)) and return the results according to a return specification.
 This command is very flexible and can be used to perform a large number of